 Legoland Johor Bahru, Malaysia is Asia’s first theme park of this format.
-You will find many attractions, children’s cafes, animators, interesting photo locations and much more in this amusement park.
+You will find many attractions, kid’s cafes, animators, interesting photo spots and much more in this amusement park.
 Its main feature is that everything seems to be made from the Lego constructor!

-Check this ultimate travel guide to Legoland Johor Bahru, Malaysia and get up-to-date information about ticket price, best rides, things to do in amusement park and more.
+Check this ultimate travel guide to Legoland Johor Bahru, Malaysia and get up-to-date information, and useful tips about ticket price, best rides, things to do in amusement park and more.

 General Information

-- Age limit: 0+, but it is better to go with children from five years old, then all attractions will be available for them.
+• Age limit: 0+, but it is better to go with kids 5+ years old, then they can enjoy all the attractions.

 LEGOLAND Malaysia ticket prices

-The park consists of 6 themed amusement zones and a water park.
-Legoland ticket prices in Malaysia:
+Legoland in Johor Bahru consists of 6 themed amusement zones and a water park.
+Below you can find the most popular ticket price options in Legoland, Malaysia:

-- 1 day on the rides – 230 ringgit for an adult, 185 ringgit for children from 3 to 11 years old.
+• 1 day Theme park – 200 ringgit for an adult, 160 ringgit for children from 3 to 11 years old.

-- 2 days park + water park – 337 ringgit per adult, 279 ringgit per child.
-Prices are for guidance only and may differ from actual prices.
+• 2 days Theme park + Water park + Sea life – 383 ringgit per adult, 329 ringgit per child.
+Prices are for guidance only and may differ from the actual ones.

 How to get to Legoland Malaysia theme park